stokyv/sadpanda/README.md

-Exhentai galleries' gids and tokens up to 2022-05-28
+Sadpanda galleries' gids and tokens up to 2022-05-28